 The choppy nature of "Charms for the Easy Life" continues till at least the half way mark where we seem to be getting snippets of storyline which don't naturally follow each other and actually end up being confusing.
 A prime example is a scene where having gone to the pictures to see "Gone With the Wind" Charlie Kate walks out and Margaret follows where they sit on a bench and read a book.
-Now there is something said about the book, something which appears like it is trying to be funny yet because there is a sudden jump from walking out of the pictures and that line it ends up not being funny.
+Now there is something said about the book, something which appears like it is trying to be funny yet because there is a sudden jump from walking out of the pictures and that line it doesn't work.
 And this issue constantly creeps up as it appears only the pivotal points of the story have made it onto the screen yet those parts which make sense of it all are missing.

 And to be honest it is a shame because what comes across on the screen is that "Charms for the Easy Life" is a movie which wants to be amusing, charming and soaked in nostalgia as it ends up not only focusing on the relationship of the Birch women but also their relationships with the various men in their lives.
 As already mentioned it has that feel of "Fried Green Tomatoes" with an opening narration from Margaret which has that air of reminiscing to a bygone era.
 And there are glimpses of that nostalgic charm and fun which you expect especially when it comes to Charlie Kate being a very forthright woman who doesn't suffer fools whilst having things her way.
 It is those glimpses which keep you interested because everything else which goes on ends up feeling quite flat.